peteroupc/html3dutil/tutorials/glmath.md

 of angles is used.
 For example, a negative 30-degree pitch followed by a negative 20-degree roll does not undo a 30-degree pitch followed by a 20-degree roll.
+* Euler angles can cause a problem called "gimbal lock", in which a rotation along one axis (say, a pitch) can cause a vector to be parallel to another axis (say, the roll axis), so that a rotation along that axis will do nothing.

 Related functions: